bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 through channels.

-**Processes** can be written in any scripting language that can be run within a bash shell, e.g. Python, Perl, Ruby, including and most commonly bash itself.
+**Processes** can be written in any scripting language that can be run within a bash shell, e.g. Python, Perl, Ruby, R or bash.
-These scripts will usually call tools such as *bwa* or *samtools* or other more involved scripts such as the R script in our use case.

 **Channels** are essentially FIFO queues.
-A process can define one or more channels as its input and output.
+A process can define one or more channels as its inputs and outputs.

 A workflow can be thought of as a graph in which the nodes are processes and the edges connecting nodes are channels.